Welcome to Plate Watch

-Welcome to the home page of the Invasive Tunicate Network (itunicate).
-We are a group of teachers, students, outdoor enthusiasts, environmental groups and state and federal biologists who are monitoring for non-native tunicates and other invasive species along the U.S. West Coast, with a primary focus on Alaska.
+We are a group of teachers, students, outdoor enthusiasts, environmental groups and state and federal biologists who are monitoring for non-native marine invertebrates along the U.S. West Coast, with a primary focus on Alaska.

-Alaska has thousands of miles of coastline and very few invasive marine species.
-The network seeks to engage citizen volunteers in the collection of critical background data on invertebrates in these areas, to facilitate the early detection of invasive marine species.
-Species targeted for monitoring include 8 marine species invasive in California with the potential for significant impacts in Alaska, including recognizable plants, marco-algae and invertebrates.
-Through on-line field guides, resources and supportive networks, Invasive Tunicate Network volunteers learn how to identify the target non-native species and quiz themselves on their knowledge, and they can manipulate data and participate in discussions with other volunteers.
-The Network and website is coordinated by the Smithsonian Environmental Research Center, in collaboration with Sarah Cohen and San Francisco State University.
+Species of specific interest, or target invasives, are non-native marine invertebrates currently present on the west coast, with the potential for significant impacts in Alaska, including recognizable plants, marco-algae and invertebrates.
+Through on-line field guides, resources and supportive networks, Invasive Tunicate Network volunteers learn how to identify the target non-native species and can quiz themselves on their knowledge.
+The Network and website is coordinated by the Smithsonian Environmental Research Center.
 If you are interested in getting involved, contact the network coordinator, Linda McCann at email@example.com.

 For each volunteer, the Invasive Tunicate Network provides an opportunity to learn about collecting scientific data, and the marine invertebrates living in the sea nearby.
 The network trains volunteers to become stewards of Alaska’s coastal habitats.